brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ### Parameters

-Parameters define the possible configuration values that SFO can experiment with, like the amount of memory, number of replicas or different disk storage types.
+Parameters define the possible configuration values that StormForge can experiment with, like the amount of memory, number of replicas or different disk storage types.

 As a general rule of thumb **increase the number of trials along with your number of parameters**.
-The more permutations your experiment is covering the more data points the ML model will need to determine the optimal configurations.
+The more permutations your experiment is covering, the more data points the ML model will need to determine the optimal configurations.

 Example: